-20.1 Argentina made the following statement:
+18.1 Argentina made the following statement:

-'With regard to incorrect references to the territorial status of the Malvinas Islands, South Georgias and South Sandwich Islands made in documents as well in maps distributed at this meeting, Argentina rejects any reference to those islands as being a separate entity from its national territory, thus giving them an international status that they do not have.
+6With regard to incorrect references existing in CCAMLR documents related to the territorial status of the Malvinas Islands, South Georgias and South Sandwich Islands, for example, references made in documents regarding toponomy and in the Electronic Catch Documentation Scheme, Argentina rejects any reference to those islands as being a separate entity from its national territory, thus giving them an international status that they do not have.
+The Malvinas, South Georgias and South Sandwich Islands and the surrounding maritime areas are an integral part of the Argentine national territory, are subject of a sovereignty dispute between the Argentine Republic and the United Kingdom of Great Britain and Northern Ireland and are under illegal British occupation.